 “Two apparently antithetical philosophical worldviews exist within Mahayana: Madhyamaka (often spelt “Madhyamika” during the time of H. P. Blavatsky) and Yogachara or Yogācāra (typically written as “Yogacharya” by HPB and her contemporaries).
 Both these fundamental perspectives have their original basis in different Mahayana scriptures in which the Buddha himself is presented as having taught both perspectives on different occasions.
 In some instances, the two schools of thought base themselves on the same set of scriptures but interpret and understand them differently.
 There is also a third and less frequently encountered philosophical viewpoint, known as Shentong or Tathagatagarbha, which has its basic ideological origins and inspiration in the Yogachara approach but which is not the same as it, although sometimes the two are blended together. . . .
 Madhyamaka (popularised by Nagarjuna in India in the 2nd to 3rd century C.E./A.D.) and Yogachara (popularised by Asanga and his half-brother Vasubandhu in India in the 4th century C.E.) agree on the vast majority of Buddhist concepts and doctrines.
 But where they disagree is on some of the most fundamental questions, such as “What is the nature of reality?” and “What is the ultimate nature of ourselves?”
 Both speak frequently of Shunyata – emptiness or voidness – and both typically deny the existence of anything that can properly be called “self” or “Self,” although some of the “Books of Maitreya” transcribed by Asanga do affirm that the Buddha Nature which is equally present within all beings is a type of pure, universal, impersonal Self or Atman. . . .
 To summarise it as briefly and simply as possible: Is there an ultimate or absolute underlying essence and definite primordial reality at the innermost core of human beings and of all manifestation?
 Yogachara says yes, even though it typically considers “self,” “soul,” or “spirit,” to be misnomers for this.
 Madhyamaka – especially the Prasangika form of Madhyamaka – ordinarily says no. . . .
 In other words, Madhyamaka believes that anything that can be affirmed about the ultimate nature of reality must of necessity be false and a mistaken approach that can only lead to problems.
 Even such phrases as “the ultimate nature of reality” or “the ultimate reality” are typically avoided, since they can lead to notions of an ultimate, absolute, eternal “Something,” whereas for them, although they acknowledge that everything is Shunyata or emptiness, they are careful to make it known that this emptiness is not conceived as any type of ultimate, infinite, absolute, eternal, self-existent Reality or Principle or Essence or Energy, but is literally an empty emptiness, devoid of any true reality or independent, permanent, unchanging existence of its own.”

-As for the Yogacharas, most exoteric and generally accepted historical sources trace them back to Aryasanga (often just referred to as Asanga, sometimes Arya Asanga) and his half-brother Vasubandhu, saying that they lived and founded this school or system of philosophy sometime around the 4th or at latesr 5th century C.E./A.D., i.e. around 1,000 years after the time of Buddha.
+We ought to just point out though that with regard to the Yogacharas or Yogacarins, most exoteric and generally accepted historical sources trace them back to Aryasanga (often just referred to as Asanga, sometimes Arya Asanga) and his half-brother Vasubandhu, saying that they lived and founded this school or system of philosophy sometime around the 4th or at latest 5th century C.E./A.D., i.e. around 1,000 years after the time of Buddha.

 In “The Theosophical Glossary” she tells us that actually “there are two Yogacharya Schools, one esoteric, the other popular.”
 Aryasanga was “the Founder of the first Yogacharya School” and “This Arhat, a direct disciple of Gautama, the Buddha, is most unaccountably mixed up and confounded with a personage of the same name, who is said to have lived in Ayodhya (Oude) about the fifth or sixth century of our era.”
 By this latter personage is meant the historically known Asanga, though historians now know that he and Vasubandhu were actually from Gandhara, in what is present day Pakistan and Afghanistan but was then India.